prasannavl/icomponent/packages/icomponent/README.md

 #### Functional

-`IComponentFn` provides functional semantics.
+`ComponentFn` provides functional semantics.
 Functional components also automatically pass along the component itself as the argument.

 ```js